 Habitat for Humanity in Bangladesh

 Since 1999, Habitat for Humanity Bangladesh has been working with low-income families to build strength, stability and self reliance through shelter.
-Habitat Bangladesh currently operates in Dhaka district (City corporation area) and the districts of Mymensing, Netrokona, Tangail, Jamalpur, Khulna, Chittagong, Kurigram and Satkhira.
+Habitat Bangladesh currently operates in the Dhaka district (City corporation area) and the districts of Mymensing, Jamalpur, Jamalpur, Satkhira, Barishal, and Kurigram.
 The programs include descent, affordable housing, clean water and safe sanitation, training in affordable construction technology as well as disaster response and mitigation.

 The housing need in Bangladesh